Did You Know?

 The Sokol suit is a pressure suit that the astronauts wear inside the Soyuz during launch and landing.
 "Sokol" is Russian for "falcon."

 The current Soyuz spacecraft is a TMA-M, which has been in use since October 2010.
 The chief difference between the TMA-M and its predecessor, the TMA, is that it has been upgraded with a slew of interior digital components.
-Chris Hadfield will be the first Canadian astronaut to fly on a Soyuz TMA-M.
+Chris Hadfield was the first Canadian astronaut to fly on a Soyuz TMA-M.

 - Date modified: